-For fiscal year 2019, we awarded Mr. Stone and Mr. Garrison time vesting and performance vesting restricted stock units.
-The time-vesting restricted stock units ("RSUs") of 72,674 shares for Mr. Stone and 43,605 shares for Mr. Garrison, respectively, vest over three years, with one-third of the RSUs vesting on the first anniversary of the grant date of June 10, 2019, and the balance vesting proportionately each month during the remaining two years beginning on July 10, 2019 through June 10, 2021.
-The performance stock units ("PSUs") with target share numbers of 72,674 shares for Mr. Stone and 43,605 shares for Mr. Garrison, respectively, become earned and vested based upon the level of satisfaction of certain performance criteria (other than the price of Issuer's common stock), the results of which will be determined after the close of fiscal year 2021.
-The actual number of shares ultimately deliverable to Mr. Stone and Mr. Garrison under the PSUs ranging from 0 to 145,349 and 0 to 87,210, respectively, depending upon the extent to which the performance criteria are satisfied.
+During fiscal year 2021 (in June 2020), we awarded Mr. Stone and Mr. Garrison time vesting and performance vesting restricted stock units.
+The time-vesting restricted stock units ("RSUs") of 37,764 shares for Mr. Stone and 15,106 shares for Mr. Garrison, respectively, vest over three years, with one-third of the RSUs vesting on the first anniversary of the grant date (June 1, 2021), and the balance vesting proportionately each month during the remaining two years beginning on July 1, 2021 through June 1, 2023.
+The performance stock units ("PSUs") with target share numbers of 37,764 shares for Mr. Stone and 15,106 shares for Mr. Garrison, respectively, become earned and vested based upon the level of satisfaction of certain revenue and adjusted EBITDA performance criteria, the results of which will be determined after the close of fiscal year 2023.
+The actual number of shares ultimately deliverable to Mr. Stone and Mr. Garrison under the PSUs range from 0 to 75,528 and 0 to 30,212, respectively, depending upon the extent to which the performance criteria are satisfied.